 First of all, PWA will always be a website.
 Nothing more, but a website with push notifications – pretending to be an app.
 Users don’t have to install it, but they need to add a shortcut to the menu and wait until it’s done.
 You can use it offline.
 But what can you do with, let’s say, Twitter with no Internet connection?
 Not that much… Only scroll down the recently saved feed.
 Also, PWAs aren’t fully compatible with all the operating systems and lack some crucial native/hybrid apps functions.
 But, on the other hand, PWAs may be a cheaper alternative for a hybrid app.

 There are pros and cons, but, at the end of the day, it’s probably the big tech companies who will “help us decide” whether PWA is hot or not.

 Internet of Things (IoT)

 There are circa 9 billions of devices connected to the Internet at the moment.
 And the forecasts are overwhelming.
-Even up to 55 billions might be the part of global network by 2025.
-Soon, we may live in the world where almost everything (home appliances, wearables) is smart.
+Even up to 55 billion might be a part of the global network by 2025.
+Soon, we may live in a world where almost everything (home appliances, wearables) is smart.
 Let’s imagine a fridge preparing a shopping list for you or, at least, telling you what’s inside.
-This is Internet of Things – another 2018 tech trend to focus on.
+This is the Internet of Things – another 2018 tech trend to focus on.